 REGISTRATION FEE

-(Includes attendance to the congress, gala dinner, coffee breaks and lunch)
+(Includes attendance to all the courses, seminars, and activities of the school, gala dinner, coffee breaks and lunch)

 210 €